talkanbaev-artur/microservice-template/README.md

 2. Remove/replace the `.git` folder to detach from the template repo.
 In case of creating new repo run `git init`.
 3. Edit `go.mod` file - change the name of the service (like `sea-auca/my_service`)
 4. Edit `Makefile` - change the `IMAGE_NAME` parameter, and do not forget to increment the version param!
-5. Use the documentation and structure advises from below - **this is the step for building your service**
-6. Change this file according to the specified *readme* recommendations.
-7. Edit your `Dockerfile` accordingly to your service's needs
+5. Edit your `Dockerfile` accordingly to your service's needs
-8. Deploy!
+6. Deploy!

 ### Development opeartions